michaelw730/irish/index.md

 # Where you are going

-AG RÁ CÁ BHFUIL TÚ AG DUL | SAYING WHERE YOU’RE
+AG RÁ CÁ BHFUIL TÚ AG DUL | SAYING WHERE YOU’RE GOING
-GOING| a reh..

 ASKING SOMEONE WHERE THEY ARE GOING

-^ MW - notice the t in front of vowels

 There are different ways of saying 'to' in Irish, depending on where you're going.
 Go is used in front of names of places and other nouns that are not preceded by the article an (the):